xenon1524/xenon1524/README.md

 I'm a passionate **Full Stack Web Developer in training** with hands-on experience in modern web technologies.
 I’ve worked as a **QA Tester** at **Karbook**, a SaaS platform for auto repair shops in Mexico.

 Welcome to my GitHub profile!
-I'm a Full Stack Web Developer passionate about React, Bun.js, and modern web technologies...
+I'm a Full Stack Web Developer Jr passionate about React, Bun.js, and modern web technologies...
 ---

 ### 🛠️ Tech Stack